 Why rent an office in West County?

-Just south of Long Beach, the West County is home to the famed surf town of Huntington Beach.
-The ten miles of pristine California coastline that make up Huntington Beach are among the best in the world.
+Just south of Long Beach, West County is home to the famed surf town of Huntington Beach.
+The ten miles of pristine California coastline that makeup Huntington Beach are among the best in the world.
 It’s no wonder the beachside community garnered the name “Surf City USA.”
-In addition, the West County also features up-scale residential and urban areas like Cypress and Fountain Valley.
+In addition, West County also features up-scale residential and urban areas like Cypress and Fountain Valley.

 Popular attractions include the Huntington Beach Pier, the International Surfing Museum, the Los Alamitos Racecourse and water sports such as surfing and paddle-boarding.

 West County has vast amounts of office and professional areas.
 Many tech startups reside in Huntington Beach such as AnyMeeting and software company PKC as well as the headquarters of Mitsubishi Motors.

 The Orange County Transportation Authority provides bus services throughout the West County in addition to the Metro Orange Line which travels from the West County to Downtown LA.
 Los Angeles International Airport is a 45-minute drive while local airports such as John Wayne Airport or Long Beach Airport can be reached in 20-30 minutes.

 Bordering Anaheim and adjacent to the San Gabriel Valley, North County features some of Orange County’s most expensive and oldest neighborhoods.
 What was once considered a distant agricultural and suburban area has recently evolved into a budding force in the OC office market.

 The largest industries include manufacturing, retail trade, educational services, and health care & social assistance.
 The cities of Brea, Buena Park, Yorba Linda and Fullerton which make up the North County are cited as some of the top places to live on the West Coast.
 While still maintaining a strong sense of community and a laid-back atmosphere, North County’s rapidly growing corporate and manufacturing markets make it a stand-out live, work and play environment.